MoseleyBioinformaticsLab/SIRM.moietyModeling2/doc/tutorial.rst

 Using moiety_modeling to analyze optimized results and select the optimal model
 -------------------------------------------------------------------------------

-The `moiety_modeling` package provides facilities to analyze the optimized results, select the optimal model, and compare the selection results under different optimization settings.
+The `moiety_modeling` package provides facilities to analyze the optimization results, select the optimal model, and compare the selection results under different optimization settings.
 Please refer to API for detailed information of option parameters.

 .. code:: Python